Special Academic Opportunities

 As part of Fairleigh Dickinson’s mission to be the leader in global education, the University strives to provide all of its students with a wide range of eclectic learning and living opportunities.

-In addition to our four specialized colleges — two distinct New Jersey campuses, the Vancouver Campus in British Columbia, Canada, and the Wroxton campus in Oxfordshire, England — the University has developed a number of exclusive programs, partnerships, centers, and academic affiliations that enable students to explore the world for themselves, as well as bring the world closer to them.
-Alternate class sites, online courses, study abroad opportunities, and internships all contribute to the complete education experience possible only at Fairleigh Dickinson University.
+In addition to our four distinctive campuses — two New Jersey campuses, the Vancouver Campus in British Columbia, Canada, and Wroxton College in Oxfordshire, England — the University has developed a number of exclusive programs, partnerships, centers, and academic affiliations that enable students to explore the world for themselves, as well as bring the world closer to them.
+Alternative class sites, online courses, study abroad opportunities, and internships all contribute to the complete education experience possible only at Fairleigh Dickinson University.